isene/RTFM/README.md

 To have long info per item: `@lslong = true` (this is otherwise set to `false`)

 To show hidden files: `@lsall = "-a"` (this is otherwise set to `""`)

+To change the default width of the left pane to something other than ⅓rd of the terminal width: `@width = 5` (would set the left pane width to ⅕th).

 To have some commands already prepared for the command history, you can set:
 ```